-10.2.15.
-As per clause 9.11 of the Deed, You must not implement any proposed change to an Accommodation Plan that has been approved by Us unless We give Our prior written approval by Notice to You.

-See section 4.1 for additional requirements relating to changes to Approved Recruitments, including changes to any Accommodation Plan forming part of an Approved Recruitment.
+- 10.2.15.
+As per clause 9.11 of the Deed, You must not implement any proposed change to an Accommodation Plan that has been approved by Us unless We give Our prior written approval by Notice to You. - 10.2.16.
+We will consider proposed changes to an Accommodation Plan which include Rental Increases passed on by a landlord or property owner only where: - (a) the relevant state and territory residential tenancies legislation has been strictly adhered to and - (b) Workers are given the appropriate notice of the rental increase as required under the relevant state or territory residential tenancies legislation. - 10.2.17.
+You must obtain written agreement from Workers for the change to the accommodation deduction and keep a record of the signed agreement. - See section 4.1 for additional requirements relating to changes to Approved Recruitments, including changes to any Accommodation Plan forming part of an Approved Recruitment.